FaisalTamanoJr/Class-Notes/ENGENVI - Lesson 2.md

 - Interaction among organisms
 	- Predation
 		- A form of population control where an organism kills another organism for food.
+		- Predators usually kill the weak, sick, and aged members of a population to reduce the prey population size and ensure that remaining members have enough share of available food supply.
 	- Commensalism
 		- An interaction where it is beneficial to one but neutral to another.
 	- Mutualism